bbatsov/projectile/doc/projects.md

 ### Related file location

-For simple projects, `:test-prefix` and `:test-suffix` option with string will be enough to specify test prefix/suffix applicable regardless of file extensions on any directory path.
-`projectile-other-file-alist` variable can be also set to find other files based on the extension.
+For simple projects, `:test-prefix` and `:test-suffix` option with string will be enough to specify test prefix/suffix applicable regardless of file extensions on any directory path. `projectile-other-file-alist` variable can be also set to find other files based on the extension.

-For the full control of finding related files, `related-file` option with a custom function can be used.
+For the full control of finding related files, `:related-file` option with a custom function can be used.
 The custom function accepts the relative file name from the project root and it should returns the related file information as plist with the following optional key/value pairs:

 | Key    | Value                                                         | Command applicable                                |
 |--------|---------------------------------------------------------------|---------------------------------------------------|